Cianna watched in horror as Achilles fell to the ground after the man he called Cormac pulled out his sword.

 Her father turned his head to her and smiled.
 “Thank goodness you are okay.
 That was a brave thing you did just now.
 I’m… proud to call you my daughter.”

-Dimetrios opened one eye to find Lynx standing over him, impatiently tapping his foot.
+An annoying voice bellowed as Dimetrios regained consciousness.
+He opened one eye to find Lynx standing over him, impatiently tapping his foot.

-His eyes darted sidewards; he noticed that Mrs Kaden was kneeling beside him, using her healing magic.
+His eyes darted sideways.
+He noticed that Mrs Kaden was kneeling beside him, using her healing magic.
 Remembering what he saw before he lost consciousness, he sat up quickly.

 “There was someone else here.
 I couldn’t have been out for that long.
 So where did they go?”
 Dimetrios growled.

-“There was no one else here Mr Tuff.
-When we arrived, there was no one else here…” Mrs Kaden explained.
+“There was no one else here Mr Tuff,” Mrs Kaden explained.

 Dimetrios looked around at the battlefield.
-It looked almost the like he remembered it.
+It looked almost like he remembered it.
 There were only slight differences.
-Like how the members of Dark Soul were tied up with ropes and he couldn’t tell exactly how many, but there seemed to be fewer people than before.
+Some of the members of Dark Soul had been tied up with ropes and there seemed to be fewer people than before.

 “I can’t believe you were able to take out this many on your own,” Mrs Kaden claimed.